hpc-gridware/go-clusterscheduler/cmd/clusterscheduler-mcp/README.md

 3. **Submit a job array with 100 tasks executing “sleep 100”.**
    • Leverages `submit_job` with an SGE array argument like `-t 1-100 -b y sleep 100`.

+4. **Why is my job X not running?**
+   • Leverages different commands.

 ## MCP Integration Configuration